 With data becoming the new currency for business decisions and strategic roadmaps, some key benefits of data analytics include:

 - Helping businesses define decisions and goals: By dissecting previous performance, businesses can use data to prioritise their goals according to highest importance and optimal results.
-Rather than making decisions based on gut, data can prove what has worked well within in business and define what future goals they should work towards.
+Rather than making decisions based on gut, data can prove what has worked well within a business and define what future goals they should work towards.

 - Adoption of best practices: Applying analytics to the design and control of processes enables businesses to optimise their activities to fulfil customer expectations and achieve operational excellence.

-- Reduce risk and fraud: Data analysts are able to identify data patterns that can be used to make frameworks to detect fraud.
+- Reduce risk and fraud: Data Analysts are able to identify data patterns that can be used to make frameworks to detect fraud.
 These alerts help businesses track unusual activity and respond in an appropriate time frame.

-- Deliver personalised experiences: By using data to tell stories, data analysts are able to empower sales and marketing teams to better understand their audience.
+- Deliver personalised experiences: By using data to tell stories, Data Analysts are able to empower sales and marketing teams to better understand their audience.
 With increased knowledge of buyer behaviour and motivations, organisations are then able to make personalised, well-informed solutions.

-Key Attributes of a Data Analyst
+Key attributes of a Data Analyst